Skip to main content

 packageName

 You can break out packages by an additional level by setting 'packageName'.
-For example, if you wanted to iterate over a test suite with different environment variable set:
+For example, if you wanted to iterate over a test suite with a different environment variable set:

 Type: String